Hautes-Alpes Enduro Safari

 We’ve been visiting the area for the last 20 years, initially for mountaineering and backcountry ski trips, but over the last decade, our interest has shifted to mountain biking and the potential in this area.
 Exploratory trips and journeys through these mountains have allowed us to explore more and more of the fantastic trails here, as well as touching on this area whilst guiding for other companies over the last few years.
 It’s certainly our favourite part of the the whole of the French Alps to ride in, and we’ve visited a lot of places!

 We run a 6 day trip, on which you'll sample a little taste of a few of the best areas within this region.
 A Safari tour if you like, combining what we think is the best way to experience the riding here.

 We’ve aimed to include as much as we can to make a complete holiday package, so that once you arrive you can leave the logistics, guiding, and organisation to us and simply enjoy your holiday and 6 days of great riding!

-You'll be guided by Julia, an experienced and highly qualified guide who has spent over 8 years guiding and riding all over the Alps, and is one of a small number of British mountain bike guides to hold a French Carte Professionnelle, allowing her the full and legal right to guide in France.
+You'll have two guides for the week; one of these will be Julia, an experienced and highly qualified guide who has spent over 8 years guiding and riding all over the Alps, and is one of a small number of British mountain bike guides to hold a French Carte Professionnelle, allowing her the full and legal right to guide in France.
+Our other guide may vary week to week, but will be an experienced, qualified and professional guide.

-We use a professional driver to help us, who has experience in mountain shuttling on these kind of trips, and clean comfortable minibuses fully equipped with seatbelts as well as a specific bike trailer.
+We use clean comfortable minibuses fully equipped with seatbelts as well as a specific bike trailer.

 499 Euro non-refundable deposit required at time of booking

 Geneva airport pick-up/drop-off

 7 nights comfortable hotel accommodation in twin or triple rooms

 Delicious breakfasts, biker-sized packed lunches, hearty 3-course dinners